Matt Nagy’s unsportsmanlike penalty reflects ongoing exasperation as Vikings beat Bears 17-9

 His rage seemed to ripple through the Bears as they trudged through another loss to a team that isn’t any good.

 Jenkins worked through his feelings in a post-play altercation with Vikings defensive ends D.J.
-Wonnum and Sheldon Richardson late in the third quarter.
-He swung at Richardson’s head and earned his third penalty of the night: an unsportsmanlike conduct penalty that dropped the Bears to an impossible second-and-22 from their own 13-yard line.
+Wonnum and Sheldon Richardson late in the third quarter and earned his third penalty of the night: an unsportsmanlike-conduct penalty that dropped the Bears to an impossible second-and-22 from their own 13-yard line.

 After the inevitable punt, Nagy grabbed Jenkins as soon as he reached the sideline and covered his mouth with his play sheet during whatever he had to say.